robertsinfosec/robertsinfosec.github.io/_posts/2025-01-06-letsencrypt-in-your-homelab.md

 Your PKI is ready to go.
 To generate certificates for individual services see 'step help ca'.
 ```

-### Enable the Service to listen on port 443
+### Enable the Service to be able to listen on port 443

-By default, you need `root` equivalent access to open a port below `1024`.
+By default, you need `root` equivalent access to have an application expose/open a port below port `1024`.
 So that our unprivileged user `step` can bind to port 443, we need to give that binary the permission to do so, using `setcap`:

 ```bash
 setcap 'cap_net_bind_service=+ep' /usr/bin/step-ca
 ```

-That just needs to be run ones as `root` or `sudo`.
+That just needs to be run once as `root` or `sudo`.
+That gives the executable the privilege to open a port below `1024`.
 Now, even if the `step-ca` service is running as the unprivileged `step` user, it can bind to port 443.

 ## STEP 4.
 Start the CA Service

-Run the service manually, just for testing:
+First, run the service manually, just for testing:

 ```bash
 sudo -u step step-ca /opt/step/.step/config/ca.json